randolfuy01/Graph-traversal/DesignDoc.md

 - **adjacencyListToString() const:** Provides a string representation of all adjacency lists in the graph, useful for debugging and visualization.
 - **printBFSTree(const T& startVertexValue):** Prints a BFS traversal tree starting from a specified vertex, useful for visualizing the structure of the graph post-BFS.

+### Free-standing Functions

+- **to_string(const T& t):** Converts template values, such as the node of our graph's value, to a string; useful for printing node values when using templates.

 **for some functions, you should consider to describe it in pseudocode, For example, if you choose to generate a visual representation of the BFS tree.
 (No need to include the BFS and shortest-path algorithms.
 Simply referring to the corresponding slides will suffice.)**